The nation’s first academic center focused solely on student debt and the law

 Other SLLI Work

-SLLI research informs & supports litigation, policy, and advocacy at SBPC and beyond.
+SLLI research informs and supports litigation, policy, and advocacy at SBPC and beyond.

 SLLI is proud to join the UC Irvine Law Review in announcing the publication of the journal’s latest edition dedicated exclusively to exploring the intersection of student debt, consumer protection, and the law.